weijunyu/vscode-json-path/README.md

 ![Demo](docs/demo_2.gif)

+## Features
+- Real-time results of JSONPath queries in any JSON file.
+- Also supports any highlighted JSON-formatted text, regardless of file type.

 ## Dependencies
 - [JSONPath library](https://github.com/dchester/jsonpath) from dchester: Query and manipulate JavaScript objects with JSONPath expressions.
 Robust JSONPath engine for Node.js.